gaissmai/bart/README.md

 ## ATTENTION: API change!!!

-API change again, Walk() is ready for range-over-func iterators and renamed to All().
+API change, Walk() got a signatur change and renamded to All(), ready for range-over-func iterations.

 ## Overview